 If irritation develops, Clobetasol propionate should be discontinued and appropriate therapy instituted.
 Allergic contact dermatitis with corticosteroids is usually diagnosed by observing failure to heal rather than noting a clinical exacerbation as with most topical products not containing corticosteroids.
 Such an observation should be corroborated with appropriate diagnostic patch testing.
 If concomitant skin infections are present or develop, an appropriate antifungal or antibacterial agent should be used.
 If a favorable response does not occur promptly, use of Clobetasol propionate should be discontinued until the infection has been adequately controlled.

-Clobetasol propionate ointment should not be used in the treatment of rosacea or perioral dermatitis, and it should not be used on the face, groin, or axillae.
+Clobetasol propionate gel, cream, and ointment should not be used in the treatment of rosacea or perioral dermatitis and it should not be used on the face, groin, or axillae.

 Information for Patients